rafapereirabr/otp-travel-time-matrix/README.md

 # otp-travel-time-matrix
-Build a Travel Time matrix using OpenTripPlanner (Reproducible Example)
+This repository aims to provide a reproducible of how to build a travel time matrix using OpenTripPlanner.